bee-queue/bee-queue/README.md

 ## Job and Queue Events

-There are three classes of events emitted by Bee-Queue objects: [Queue Local events](#queue-local-events), [Queue PubSub events](#queue-pubsub-events), and [Job events](#job-events).
+There are three classes of events emitted by beequeue objects: [Queue Local events](#queue-local-events), [Queue PubSub events](#queue-pubsub-events), and [Job events](#job-events).
 The linked API Reference sections provide a more complete overview of each.

 Progress reporting, demonstrated above, happens via Job events.
 Jobs also emit `succeeded` events, which we've seen in the [opening example](#top), and `failed` and `retrying` events.